chmerdon/GradientRobustMultiPhysics.jl/docs/src/functionoperators.md

 # Function Operators

 FunctionOperators are building blocks for the weak form and define the operations that should be applied to the trial and test functions (and their discrete representatives) inside some PDEOperator.
 Below is a list of currently available FunctionOperators.
-Note, that not all operators an be applied to all finite element types.
+Note, that not all operators can be applied to all finite element types.

 | Function operator                                    | Description                                             |